dcunited001/dcunited001.github.io/_posts/2018-12-07-lockes-social-contract-is-broken-the-apparent-convolution-of-causality.md

 for this process.
-If the notions of virtues and virtuous behavior gradually break down, then society systemically develops social ills stemming from gradual dissimilation of individual's incentivization models -- viz. the factors that motivate action of individuals and social groups becomes increasingly detached from one another and from the whole, as without virtues there's no shared sense of values or commonly valued behavior-types.
+If the notions of virtues and virtuous behavior gradually break down, then society systemically develops social ills stemming from gradual dissimilation of individual's incentivization models -- viz.
+The factors that motivate action of individuals and social groups becomes increasingly detached from one another and from the whole, as without virtues there's no shared sense of values or commonly valued behavior-types.